 How NetSuite compares on price

-For context, here's how NetSuite stacks up against alternatives for a 50-user implementation:
+For context, here's how NetSuite stacks up against alternatives for a 50-user implementation.
+Independent review platforms like Gartner Peer Insights and G2 confirm NetSuite remains one of the most widely-deployed cloud ERPs in the mid-market:

 QuickBooks Enterprise costs $5K-15K annually with minimal implementation — but it's not really comparable.
 QuickBooks is accounting software; NetSuite is ERP.
 Companies outgrow QuickBooks for a reason.